SandraGoutte/frog_color_polymorphism/README.md

 `Diversification_analysis.R` fits and compare color state-dependent and independent models of diversification.

-## Genome-wide Association study of dorsal coloration in _Ptychadena robeensis_
+## Genome-wide Association Study of dorsal coloration in _Ptychadena robeensis_

 1. `GWAS.sh` filters the VCF file `robeensis.vcf.gz` and runs a genome-wide association study on _Ptychadena robeensis_ 100 individuals using the `phenotype_robeensis.txt` phenotype file.
 2. `Plot_GWAS.R` imports the output of the GWAS and generates a Manhattan plot.